 A word of caution before you read on: Rather than picking a KPI from this list of examples, this isn't meant to a simple employee KPI template, I would encourage you to think of these as simply a starting point to find out what works best for you and your team.
 The best job KPI examples for you are going to be specific to your business and the particular challenge or opportunity you are facing, and shouldn't be limited to the HR department.
-To get to the KPIs that are really going to help you, you should start by considering the result that you want to achieve regarding your employees, and then dig deeper by asking a lot of questions to find a leading indicator that you can push on to drive that result.
-This process will yield far more effective results for your company than simply picking a KPI from a list; that being said, this list might spark a thought that can lead you to the right metrics to help you measure what you most want to move in your business.
+To get to the KPIs that are really going to help you, you should start by considering the result that you want to achieve regarding your employees, and then dig deeper by asking a lot of questions to find a leading indicator KPI that you can push on to drive that result.
+This process will yield far more effective results for your company than simply picking a KPI from a list; that being said, this list might spark a thought that can lead you to the right employee metrics to help you measure what you most want to move in your business.

 - Voluntary Attrition or Turnover